microsoft/d365bcdv/workshops/dataverse integration workshop/README.md

    ![Screenshot](../../images/add-sales-order-form.png)

 1. Select the **Form settings** button, **Security roles** section, **Everyone** radio button, **Fallback forms** section, **Enable "YourAlias Sales Order Main Form" form as a Fallback form** check box, and **Save and publish** button.
-1. Ensure that *YourAlias Sales Order Main Form* is the only Fallback form for other **Main Form** forms.
+1. Ensure that *YourAlias Sales Order Main Form* is the only Fallback form for other Main Forms.
-1. On Power Apps maker portal, select the **Apps** section and edit your *YourAlias Sales Order App* app.
+1. On Power Apps maker portal, select the **Apps** section and edit *YourAlias Sales Order App*.
-1. Select **Sales Orders form** section and remove all other **Main Form** forms in this app, except *YourAlias Sales Order Main Form*.
+1. Select **Sales Orders form** section and remove all other Main Forms in this app, except *YourAlias Sales Order Main Form*.
-10. Select the **Save and publish** button.
+1. Select the **Save and publish** button.
-11. On Power Apps maker portal, select the **Apps** section and your *Sales Order App YourAlias* app.
+1. On Power Apps maker portal, select the **Apps** section and run *YourAlias Sales Order App*.
-12. Select any sales order to be viewed in your *YourAlias Sales Order Main Form* form.
+1. Select any sales order to be viewed in *YourAlias Sales Order Main Form*.

 ### <a name="action"></a>Customize model-driven Power Apps w/ bound actions
 To customize model-driven Power Apps w/ bound actions, follow these steps: